 - Click the color next to any item to change the color that displays for that item.
 Colors can be reused by multiple items.

 Source Select the saved question source or module source.
 Field (Saved question sources only) For saved question sources that return multiple fields, select the field to use for the panel.
 If the source contains one field, such as a saved question source that uses a single column sensor, only one option is available.
 Value (Module sources only) For module sources that contain multiple calculated values, select the value to display in the panel.
 Group By (Module sources only) Select how to group data on the panel.
 This setting is only available for module sources that contain fields by which to group data.
 Name Specify a name to display at the top of the panel.
-Description Type a description to inform other administrators about the purpose of the configuration.
+Description Type a description to inform other users about the purpose of the configuration.
 The description displays on the Board and Panel pages.
 X Axis Label Enter a label to display horizontally under the chart.
 This option only displays for chart types that use axis labels.
 Y Axis Label Enter a label to display vertically to the left of the chart.
 This option only displays for chart types that use axis labels.
 Computer Group (Saved question sources only) Select the default computer group for which to display data in the panel.
 The computer groups include computer groups that are available to Trends and that you have access to.
 To edit which computer groups are available to Trends, see Select computer groups.
 Date Range Select a date for one day charts or a date range for historical charts.
 For more information, see Reference: Chart options in Trends.
 Scale

 For vertical bar charts, area charts, and line charts, select how to scale values on the y-axis.
 Options include: